-In the next few years, we predict the world will see a revolution in the Intimate Care category.
-Women and femmes will not only be educated on the ingredients in their hygiene, menstrual and sexual wellness products, but they will not compromise on those that contain toxic ingredients and make the switch to using only healthy products.
+In the next few years, we at Bloomi predict the world will see a revolution in the Intimate Care category.
+As more people are educated on the ingredients in their hygiene, menstrual and sexual wellness products, we’re confident they will make the switch to using only, or primarily, healthful products.

-The vulva and vagina skin is extremely permeable because the cells in these areas are more loosely arranged to allow substances to penetrate the skin.
-Thus, any product (and the ingredients it contains) used in this sensitive area can enter the bloodstream in a matter of seconds.
-Now consider that the average woman uses a wash on her vulva over 16,000 times and goes through about 15,000 pads and tampons in her lifetime.
-Over the years, the cumulative exposure to unhealthy products adds up and can put you at increased risk of bacterial and yeast infections, pelvic inflammatory disease, cervical cancer, increased transmission of STIs, and other adverse health outcomes.
+In a study Bloomi conducted across intimate care washes, tampons, pads, sex toys, lubricants and other products, we found that up to 98 percent of these items contain at least one toxic ingredient, allergen or irritant.
+These components could be harmful for numerous individuals.
+For instance, the vulva and vagina skin is extremely permeable because the cells in these areas are more loosely arranged to allow substances to penetrate the skin.
+Thus, any ingredients in products used in this sensitive area can enter the bloodstream in a matter of seconds.
+Now consider that the average person with a vulva uses a wash on their genital area more than 16,000 times and goes through about 15,000 pads and tampons in their lifetime.
+Throughout the years, the cumulative exposure to unhealthy products adds up and can put users at increased risk of bacterial and yeast infections, pelvic inflammatory disease, cervical cancer, increased transmission of STIs and other adverse health outcomes.

 So why are there so many harmful products on the market?
-Most American women assume their intimate care products have been tested for safety.
-Sadly, cosmetic products (wipes, washes and moisturizers) have been highly unregulated since 1938 and most do not require safety testing.
+Most people assume their intimate care products have been tested for safety.
+Sadly, cosmetic products (e.g. wipes, washes and moisturizers) have been highly unregulated since 1938, and most do not require safety testing.
 This means manufacturers can include harmful ingredients or additives and are not required to report any health complaints from their customers.

-Items that are inserted into the vagina such as tampons, condoms, menstrual cups and lubricants are considered medical devices.
-Although you would think they would contain strict manufacturing and label requirements, products classified as medical devices do not need to disclose ingredients on their packaging.
-This could mean harmful additives may be included in your products without being listed and in turn can pose serious health risks for women.
+Items that are inserted into the genital area, such as tampons, condoms, menstrual cups and lubricants, are considered medical devices.
+Although one might think they would contain strict manufacturing and label requirements, products classified as medical devices do not need to disclose ingredients on their packaging.
+This means harmful additives may be included in your products without being listed and, in turn, can pose serious health risks.

 Another important consideration is your ethnic background.
-Studies have shown that Latina and Black women are more prone to vaginal infections than Caucasian women.
-Black and Latina women are genetically more susceptible to bacterial vaginosis, yeast infections and other women’s health infections because they have a different vaginal microbiome makeup that creates a naturally higher pH level.
-It is thus easier to create pH imbalance among these women, so when they are exposed to products with toxic and irritating ingredients, it increases the risk of infections.
+Studies have shown that Latinx and Black people with vulvas are more prone to vaginal infections than their non-Latinx white counterparts.
+Black and Latinx communities are genetically more susceptible to bacterial vaginosis, yeast infections and other sexual health infections because they have a different vaginal microbiome makeup that creates a naturally higher pH level.
+It is thus easier to create pH imbalance among these individuals when they are exposed to products with toxic and irritating ingredients, also putting them at greater risk of infections.

 There are also some ingredients that irritate the vulva skin, known as vulvar allergens, but are included in products and toys to make them appear more desirable (e.g. creamy consistency, different colors, etc.).
 Some common vulvar allergens include dyes, fragrances, glycerin and propylene glycol.
 Avoid products with any of these ingredients.

-If you check your intimate care products at home today and feel confused, you are not alone; 75% of women say they feel confused about ingredients on the labels of their intimate care products.
+If you check your intimate care products at home today and feel confused, you are not alone.
+In fact, 75 percent of people with vulvas say they feel confused about ingredients on the labels of their intimate care products.
 Use the tips provided in this article to help educate yourself and begin to detox your current products and introduce healthier options.
-At The Bloomi we’ve done the homework for you and identified toxic ingredients you should avoid in intimate care products on our Banned List.
+At Bloomi, we’ve done the homework for you and identified toxic ingredients you should avoid in intimate care products on our Banned List.

-If your products do not list ingredients, we recommend going onto the manufacturer’s website and if still unable to verify, discontinue use.
-Although some of these products may be harder to find, or even a bit pricier, your health is definitely worth it.
+If your products do not list ingredients, we recommend going onto the manufacturer’s website.
+If you’re still unable to verify, discontinue use and replace with clean intimate care products.
+Although some of these items may be harder to find, or may be a bit pricier, your health is definitely worth it.